skynettoday/skynet-today/content/editorials/_posts/2019-02-04-ai-automation-job-loss.md

   feature: content/editorials/images/ai-automation-job-loss/main.png
 author: [jacky_liang,ben_ramanauskas,andrey_kurenkov]
 tags: [economy,jobs,overview]
-excerpt: "Recent studies suggest the impact of AI on jobs in the near future will not be significantly more disruptive than the impact of automation in the past"
+excerpt: "Studies suggest the impact of AI on jobs in the near future will not be significantly more disruptive than the impact of automation in the past"
 permalink: /editorials/ai-automation-job-loss
 ---
 The concern of Artificial Intelligence (AI) taking over everyone’s jobs